 Low testosterone can be fixed with testosterone replacement therapy.
 There are several different options which testosterone replacement can be given:

 • Intramuscular injections (directly into the muscle), usually every 10 to 14 days;

 • Testosterone patches, which are used every day and are applied to different areas of the body, including the buttocks, arms, back, and abdomen

 • Testosterone gels that are applied every day to the skin of the upper back and arms (the gels require care in making sure that the hormone is not accidentally transferred to another person or partner)

 • Pellets that are implanted under the skin every two months

 Testosterone replacement therapy offers many potential benefits which include:

-Usually after the age of 30, men start to see a decline in their testosterone, some signs could be decrease in their sex drive, which many men believe is a loss of interest in sex simply because they are getting older, which is a common misconception.
-Determining if its low testosterone or other medical issues, a doctor will have their patient get a blood test to determine the man’s testosterone level.
+Usually after the age of 30, men start to see a decline in their testosterone, some signs could be a decrease in their sex drive, which many men believe is a loss of interest in sex simply because they are getting older, which is a common misconception.
+To determine if it’s low testosterone or other medical issues, a doctor will have their patient get a blood test to determine the man’s testosterone level.
 This will accurately provide the information needed to properly treat low testosterone.

 If you are experiencing any of the signs or symptoms shown for low testosterone, make an appointment to see one of our doctors at American Male Medical today.
 We serve patients from Lewisville TX, DFW TX, Carrollton TX, Flower Mound TX, Sherman Oaks CA, Burbank CA, Glendale CA, Los Angeles CA, Irvine CA, Tustin CA, Nashville TN, Brentwood TN, and Oak Hill TN.
 Looking forward to serving you!